Brian Shaw (strongman): 2013–2014

 In the 2013 World's Strongest Man competition, 13 weeks after surgery to repair his left biceps tendon, Shaw led Savickas into the final event (again the Atlas Stones) and again beat Savickas to win the competition.
 He broke Savickas' record in the deadlift, lifting 442.5 kg (975.5 lbs).
 He also won his inaugural national title by winning 2013 America's Strongest Man.

 In 2014, Shaw placed 2nd overall in the Arnold Strongman Classic and 3rd overall in World's Strongest Man.
 He won 2014 North America's Strongest Man.

 2015–2016

 Shaw also won the 2015 and 2016 World's Strongest Man competitions.
-This made him one of five men to have won four World's Strongest Man competitions, together with Mariusz Pudzianowski (the only man with five), Žydrūnas Savickas, Jón Páll Sigmarsson, and Magnús Ver Magnússon.
+This made him one of five men to have won four World's Strongest Man competitions, together with Mariusz Pudzianowski (the only man with five), Jón Páll Sigmarsson, Magnús Ver Magnússon and Žydrūnas Savickas.
 Shaw also won the 2015 Arnold Strongman Classic competition, repeating his feat of winning both the Arnold Strongman Classic and the World's Strongest Man in the same year.

 Shaw also won Americas Strongest Man for the second time in 2016.